 Aegon offers financial products to support its customers through every stage of their life.
 From life and accident & health insurance during their working life, to saving for retirement, and (guaranteed) income products after retirement.
 We paid out over EUR 48 billion in claims and benefits in 2017 to help our customers' meet their financial security needs.
 By offering great service and the products they need, we develop loyal customers who stay with us throughout their lives.

-Aegon aims to deliver shareholder value by growing its business, generating capital and paying out dividends to its shareholders.
+Aegon aims to deliver shareholder value by growing its business, increasing capital generation and paying out dividends to its shareholders.

-Between 2012 and 2017 Aegon paid out a stable, growing dividend to shareholders.
+Aegon paid out a stable, growing dividend to shareholders between 2012 and 2018.

-Aegon is dedicated to meeting its long-term commitments to shareholders by delivering sustainable financial results and maintaining a strong and stable balance sheet.
+Aegon is dedicated to meet its long-term commitments to shareholders by delivering sustainable financial results and maintaining a strong and stable balance sheet.

 Return on Investment

 Going forward, the focus remains to grow profitably, and to create value for all stakeholders, including customers and shareholders.
 In this way, Aegon will fulfill the purpose to help people achieve a lifetime of financial security.

 Aegon’s operations are targeted to generate EUR 4.1 billion of capital cumulatively for 2019 – 2021.
 This excludes market impacts and one-time items, and is after holding funding and operating expenses.
 It is our intention to payout 45 – 55% of this capital generation* to shareholders over the period 2019 – 2021 in the form of dividends.
 In addition, Aegon is targeting a return on shareholders’ equity of more than 10% on an annual basis.